-A course of study in Cert II Sport and Recreation and Cert III Fitness can establish a basis for further education and employment in the fields of fitness, outdoor recreation and education, sports administration, community health and recreation and sport performance.
+A course of study in Cert II Coaching and Cert III Fitness can establish a basis for further education and employment in the fields of fitness, outdoor recreation and education, sports administration, community health and recreation and sport performance.

-The fee for Sports Excellence is \$180\ per year to cover expenses associated with the Excellence program.
+The fee for Sports Excellence is \$180 per year to cover expenses associated with the Excellence program.
 The certificates courses that students complete as part of Sport Excellence are free, if you are VETiS eligible and have not used your funding elsewhere.
-A fee of \$600\ applies to this course if you are not utilising VETiS.
+A fee of \$700 applies to this course if you are not utilising VETiS.
+This Course is free if you are VETiS Eligible and have not used your funding elsewhere.
+Enrolment in the vocational qualifications and accredited courses listed will be subject to the DTET final publication of the 2026 Career Ready VETiS funded qualifications.
+Southport State High School will finalise its delivery arrangements with the providers before confirming Career Ready VET enrolments for 2026.
+If funding for particular certificate courses does not continue, students and parents/carers will be contacted to discuss pathway and course options.